kmamal/node-sdl/README.md

 * `<boolean>`

-Will be `true` if the window was created in OpenGl mode.
+Is `true` if the window was created in OpenGl mode.
-In OpenGL mode, you can only render to the window with OpenGL calls.
+In OpenGL mode, you must use OpenGL calls to render to the window.
 Calls to [`render()`](#windowrenderwidth-height-stride-format-buffer-options) will fail.

 ### window.webgpu

 * `<boolean>`

-Will be `true` if the window was created in WebGPU mode.
+Is `true` if the window was created in WebGPU mode.
-In WebGPU mode, you can only render to the window with WebGPU calls.
+In WebGPU mode, you must use WebGPU calls to render to the window.
 Calls to [`render()`](#windowrenderwidth-height-stride-format-buffer-options) will fail.

 ### window.native